 This is the perfect place to head with your family, as the water is shallow and clear for little ones to paddle in, with white sand ideal for playing.

 Looking for more recommendations for Spanish Island vacations with family?
-Check out this guide to the Best Spanish Islands for Families for even more tips.
+Check out this guide to the best Spanish islands for families for even more tips, or this guide to the best family-friendly hotels in Spain.

 There are also some facilities available for rinsing off, such as showers and places to change, as well as public restrooms.
 It is also near to places where you can easily grab lunch and take a break from the sun, sea, and sand.